ballerina-platform/module-ballerinax-oracledb/examples/online-shop/README.md

 # Ballerina OracleDB module Example use case

-## overview
+## Overview
 This example demonstrates how to use the ballerina oracledb module to execute, query and call etc. in an oracle database.

 ## Implementation

-These are HTTP RESTful services that are used to insert, create, and retrieve data of a sample database.
+These are HTTP RESTful services used to insert, create, and retrieve data of a sample database.

 ## Prerequisite